 An adjusted life year is a measure of the value of a year of life adjusted in ways relevant for moral or medical valuation.

 The most commonly used types of adjusted life year are quality-adjusted life years (QALYs) and disability-adjusted life years (DALYs).
-Both QALYs and DALYs fall under the broader category of health-adjusted life years (HALYs), which use measures of health to make the relevant adjustments.
-HALYs are commonly used in public health to quantify the global burden of disease and compare the cost-effectiveness of different health interventions.
+Both QALYs and DALYs fall under the broader category of health-adjusted life years (HALYs), which rely on measures of health to make the relevant adjustments.
+HALYs are commonly used in public health to quantify the burden of disease and to compare the cost-effectiveness of different health interventions.
 By contrast, wellbeing-adjusted life years (WALYs) adjust based on measures of wellbeing, such as hedonic experience or preference satisfaction.
-One type of WALY is the WELLBY, which measures wellbeing on a scale ranging from 0 to 10, representing the answers 'not at all' and 'completely', respectively, to the question '‘Overall, how satisfied are you with your life nowadays?’
+One type of WALY is the WELLBY, which measures wellbeing on a scale ranging from 0 to 10, representing the answers "not at all" and "completely", respectively, to the question "Overall, how satisfied are you with your life nowadays?"
 (Frijters & Krekel 2021) Within the effective altruism community, WALYs are generally preferred over HALYs, because things other than health can contribute to a person's wellbeing, and because health itself, while often a good proxy for wellbeing, is not generally regarded as intrinsically valuable (Todd 2015).